Projective plane graphs and 3-rigidity: Contraction moves and (3,6)-sparsity.

 Note that each such connected open set $U_i$ is determined by a set $\U_i$ of embedded faces of $S$ with the property: each pair of embedded faces of $U_i$ are the endpoints of a path of edge-sharing embedded faces in $\U_i$.
-From the topological nature of $\P$ it follows that $U_i$ has one of the following 3 properties.
+From Lemma \ref{l:topologicalproperty}, $U_i$ has one of the following 3 properties.

 (i) $U_i$ is an open disc.